erbaiy/AlloMedia/README.md

 - Passwords are hashed using bcryptjs
 - JWT secrets are stored as environment variables
 - Input validation to prevent injection attacks
-- Rate limiting on authentication endpoints
-- HTTPS enforcement in production

 ## Error Handling